 - social organization

 - symbolic anthropology

-The University of Florida Department of Anthropology offers many stimulating courses in archaeology, paleoanthropology, and historical anthropology at both the undergraduate and graduate level.
-Students interested in applying for graduate study are strongly encouraged to contact the archaeologist(s) they would like to work with.
-Students have the opportunity to study in field schools, laboratories for artifact analysis and GIS, and museum collections.
+The University of Florida Department of Anthropology offers many stimulating courses in archaeology, paleoanthropology and historical anthropology at both the undergraduate and graduate level.
+Students interested in applying for graduate study are strongly encouraged to contact the archaeologist(s) with which they would like to work.
+Students have the opportunity to study in field schools, laboratories for artifact analysis and GIS and museum collections.
 The Certificate Program in Medieval Archaeology is an interdisciplinary track involving the History and Anthropology Departments.
 Learn more about the faculty who work in this program.

 UF Archaeology Laboratories